SK1Y101/sk1y101.github.io/_pages/cv.md

 					<b>Programming</b>
 				</td>
 				<td class="p-0 pl-2 text-left">
 					Excellent knowledge of programming began in early 2011 with Python and HTML/CSS and have steadily picked up other languages as time has passed.
-Have gained familiarity with Unix due to using Ubuntu as the OS on my Personal Machine from early 2021 onwards.
+Have gained familiarity with Unix due to using Ubuntu as the OS on my Personal Machine from early 2021 onwards,.
 				</td>
 			</tr>
 			<tr>